sharonyehet/zurich_customer_web/README.md

 This project is for Zurich Web Developer assignment, developed by Sharon.
 There are pages including Login, Users List, and Permission Denied with mobile responsive supported.
 Kindly refer to below for more details.
 Unit testing for these pages is included as well.

 ## Getting Started
+1. Clone the project and install required dependencies.

-First, run the development server:
+2. Run the development server:

 ```bash
 npm run dev